 A-level Mathematics complements the Programmes of Study at both AS and A2 and whilst it is not an essential that you also be studying AS or A2 Mathematics the mathematical content of many of the topics is high and requires a high level of numerical and problem solving competence.

-The Chemistry Department is very proud of its public examination results and the high levels of value added, relative to their MiDYiS, YELLIS and ALIS predictions, achieved by our pupils.
+The Chemistry Department is very proud of its public examination results and the high levels of value added, relative to their MidYIS and ALIS predictions, achieved by our pupils.

-At GCSE over the past five years we have averaged over 70% A*/A grades and indeed in 2011 we were awarded a national Good Schools Guide Certificate for the highest GCSE Chemistry results over a three year period of any independent school in England.
+At GCSE in recent years, when exams have taken place, we have averaged over 70% A*/A (or 7-9) grades and indeed in 2011 we were awarded a national Good Schools Guide Certificate for the highest GCSE Chemistry results over a three year period of any independent school in England.

 At A level over the past five years we have averaged around 80% top (A* - B) grades for the large cohorts of students taking chemistry at this level.

-In the Chemistry Olympiad and the Year 12 Cambridge Chemistry Challenge several of our students achieve Gold, Silver and Bronze Awards every year in these prestigious events.
+In the Chemistry Olympiad and the Year 12 Cambridge Chemistry Challenge significant numbers of our students achieve Gold, Silver and Bronze Awards every year in these prestigious events.